-Ms. Nam is of counsel at Reese LLP where she focuses on consumer class actions.
+Ms. Nam is based in New York, and she focuses on intellectual property and consumer class actions.
 Prior to joining the firm, Ms. Nam was the General Counsel for NexCen Brands, Inc., a publicly traded company that owned a portfolio of consumer brands in food, fashion and homeware.
 Previously, Ms. Nam was Assistant Corporate Secretary at Prudential Financial, Inc. involved in corporate governance and corporate compliance.
 She also was Intellectual Property Counsel for Prudential Financial, Inc. Ms. Nam was an associate specializing in intellectual property and litigation at the law firms of Brobeck Phleger & Harrison LLP in San Francisco, California and Gibson Dunn & Crutcher LLP in New York, New York.
 Ms. Nam clerked for the United States Court of Appeals for the Second Circuit prior to joining private practice.

 Ms. Nam is admitted to the bars of several federal courts as well as the state bars of New York and California.
 Ms. Nam received her juris doctorate from Yale Law School in 1994.
 She received a bachelor's degree with distinction from Northwestern University in 1991.

 Mr. Ramirez is based in New York, and he focuses his practice on the litigation of consumer class actions.
 Prior to entering private practice in 2001, Mr. Ramirez served as an Assistant District Attorney at the Manhattan District Attorney's Office where he served as a trial attorney prosecuting both violent and white-collar crimes.